 - Pretty dish towels or even plain bar wipes for clean up.
 Just wrap them in a bow and you have an instant gift. *Remember, anything becomes extra special when you wrap a pretty bow around it!

-Entertaining for the first time can be stressful.
+Hosting Thanksgiving or entertaining for the first time can be stressful.
 Help the new hostess out with a few entertaining necessities:

 - Set of Cheese Knives